'Armed and dangerous': Manhunt underway for college senior linked to 2 deaths

 Troopers immediately began CPR on the victims, and they were taken to local hospitals by LifeStar.
 One of the men later died.

-Officials identified him as Theodore Demers, 62, of Willington.
+Officials identified him as Theodore DeMers, 62, of Willington.
 State Police did not provide an update on the extent of the second victim's injuries.
+The second man is in stable condition as of Monday evening.

 Police said they were looking for a man wearing dark clothes and a multi-colored (possibly red and white) helmet and operating a red sport-style motorcycle.
 They later identified the suspect as Peter Manfredonia, 23, a UConn student.